xigxog/kubefox/docs/quickstart.md

     👋 Hello World!
     ```

-Next try switching to the `prod` environment created earlier.
-With KubeFox
+Try switching to the `prod` environment — this can be done seamlessly with
-there is no need to create another deployment to switch environments, simply
-change the query parameter.
-This is possible because KubeFox injects context at
+KubeFox without creating another deployment.
+This is possible because KubeFox
-request time instead of at deployment.
-Adding environments has nearly zero
+injects context at request time instead of at deployment.
+Adding environments
-overhead!
-Be sure to change the `subPath` from `qa` to `prod` to reflect the
+has nearly zero overhead!
+Be sure to change the `subPath` from `qa` to `prod` to
-change of environment.
+reflect the change of environment.

 ```{ .shell .copy }
 curl "http://localhost:8080/prod/hello?kf-dep=main&kf-env=prod"